Deaf single mother has her car stolen while making pizza delivery in Kingwood

 The theft happened on Wednesday night just before midnight.

-Alejandra Rosini is a delivery driver for a nearby Pizza Hut and is also deaf.
+Alejandra Risini is a delivery driver for a nearby Pizza Hut and is also deaf.

 She spoke with ABC13 and explained she was making a late night delivery to the hospital and had done that many times before.